 - Very comfortable headphones.

-- These headphones are well-made and durable.
+- Well-made and durable.

 - Bose speakers have some of the best audio quality you’ll find in today’s marketplace.